eclipsesource/J2V8/BUILDING.md

 ### Basic Examples

+Build for Debian/Ubuntu Linux x64 on the host-system:<br/>
+`build -t linux -a x64`

+Build for Debian/Ubuntu Linux x64 using Docker:<br/>
+`build -t linux -a x64 -dkr`

 Build for Alpine-Linux x64 using Docker and Node.js features included:<br/>
 `build -v alpine -t linux -a x64 -dkr -ne`